Two RV Gypsies: Full-Time RVers

 Mud Pots & more in Yellowstone

 The more popular geysers often overshadow the mud pots.
 Although the mud pots are not as picturesque as the hot springs and pools, these turbulent pools of hot, muddy water, and bizarre landscapes are another feature that makes Yellowstone National Park so unique.
-As you experience the mud pots and volcanoes, be aware that you are close to one of the major vents from which lava flowed through the caldera's collapse.
+Karen Duquette liked the mud pots, but approached them with caution because the mud pots are close to one of the major vents from which lava flowed through the caldera's collapse.
 These areas are active and known as resurging domes.
 They are being monitored closely for information about future volcanic activity.
-As you experience the mud pots, you are certain to smell a distinct odor.
+Mud pots have a distinct odor.
 The presence of sulfur in mud pots separates them from Hot Springs.
 In the form of hydrogen sulfide gas, sulfur is what creates the infamous odor.

 The two RV Gypsies had to walk up a trail to get to the mud pots